GSA-TTS/identity-dev-docs/_pages/security-events.md

 #### JWT Claims

 * **aud** (required)
   The audience for this JWT, which is the full URL for the `/api/risc/security_events` endpoint.
-In the agency integration environment, this is `https://idp.int.identitysandbox.gov/api/risc/security_events`
+In the agency integration environment, this is `https://idp.int.identitysandbox.gov/api/risc/security_events`.
+In production, this is `https://secure.login.gov/api/risc/security_events`.

 * **iat**
   Time at which the JWT was issued, an integer timestamp representing the number of seconds since the Unix Epoch.